 What Is a Grantor Trust?

 According to the Internal Revenue Code, the term "grantor" describes any trust where the person who creates the trust is treated as the owner of its property and assets for both income and estate tax purposes.
-In the words of the IRS, a grantor trust is one "over which the grantor ... retains the power to control or direct the trust's income or assets."
+This makes them revocable living trusts.
+The grantor retains control over the trust's income and assets.

-Although all revocable living trusts are considered grantor trusts during the lifetime of the grantor, most "irrevocable trusts" are not grantor trusts.
-In most cases, the grantor of an irrevocable trust does not report the trust's income on his own tax return because he has irrevocably given up ownership and control of the assets he placed into the trust.
-He no longer owns them -- the trust does.
+Although all revocable living trusts are considered grantor trusts during the lifetime of the grantor, most "irrevocable trusts" are not.
+In most cases, the grantor of an irrevocable trust does not report the trust's income on their own tax return because they have irrevocably given up ownership and control of the assets funded into the trust.
+They no longer own them—the trust does.

 Intentionally Defective Grantor Trusts